Ethiopian Airlines Flight 961: Aftermath

 A memorial service was held in Galawa on 30 November 1996.

 The incident has become a well-known hijacking because of the videotape.
-This was one of very few large airliner water landings, and was the first hijacked water landing.
+This was one of very few large airliner water landings, and it was the first water landing due to hijacking.
 Both the captain and first officer of the flight received aviation awards, and both continued to fly for Ethiopian Airlines, although Leul considers Yonas, the first officer, the real hero.
 Yonas fought the hijackers while he himself was bruised and bleeding, giving time for Leul to land the airplane.
 "He was a life-saver", Leul said.

 In the media

-The crash was featured in an episode of the TV show Mayday with the title "Ocean Landing"; the episode is from season 3, episode 12.
+In 2005, the crash was featured in an episode of the TV show Mayday with the title "Ocean Landing"; the episode is from season 3, episode 12.

+In 2009, it was featured in the episode "Death Be Not Stupid" of the TV series 1000 Ways to Die; episode 9 from season 1.

 It was also featured in a 2010 episode of the Biography Channel series I Survived..., in which a survivor told his story of what happened on the plane.